rsdoiel/antennaApp/antenna.1.md

 post can be viewed.
 Post like page will allow unsafe HTML to be used in the Markdown document unlike aggregated content.

-unpost COLLECTION_NAME URL
+unpost COLLECTION_NAME URL | POST_PATH
 : Remove an item from a collection using the URL associated with the item.
+You can provide either the full URL or the POST_PATH value to trigger the removal.

-posts [COLLECTION_NAME]
+posts COLLECTION_NAME [COUNT | FROM_DATE TO_DATE]
 : List the posts in a collection expressed as a Markdown list.
 The post must contain both a pubDate value and postPath value.
 The list is in descending pubDate order.
 The list includes a Markdown link made of the title and postPath followed by the pubDate.
+If you provide the optional elements then the list will be constrained by a count or time range.
+COUNT  is an integer, FROM_DATE and TO_DATE are dates in the YYYY-MM-DD format.

-reply TEXT_FRAGMENT_URL
+quote TEXT_FRAGMENT_URL
 : This will parse a TEXT_FRAGMENT_URL into a Markdown text.
 The text is written to standard out.
 You can redirect this into a file.
-The purpose of the "reply" action is to simply quoting another site for use in a post.
+The purpose of the "quote" action is to simply quoting another site for use in a post.

 The following commands are related to producing a link blog static website.